-If you are not yet registered within your profession and thus unable to submit a certificate of good standing you must instead submit a certificate of non-registration which must be sent directly from the competent authority to the Danish Patient Safety Authority.
+If you are not yet registered within your profession and thus unable to submit a certificate of good standing you must instead submit a certificate of non-registration to the Danish Patient Safety Authority.

 If you send original documents, you also need to enclose an ordinary copy of each document.
 The set of copies must be identical with the original documents and be in black and white.
 The copies must be in A4 format and without paper clips, folders, etc. We may ask you to present the original documents.
 Original documents will be returned to you by registered post to the address you have stated in the application form.
 Please let us know if you change your address.